mozman/dxfwrite/doc/entities/vport.rst

-VMODE_TURNED_OFF                  viewport is turned off if bit is set VMODE_PERSPECTIVE_VIEW_ACTIVE     viewport is in perspective mode if bit is set VMODE_FRONT_CLIPPING_ON           front clipping is on if bit is set VMODE_BACK_CLIPPING_ON            back clipping is on if bit ist set VMODE_UCS_FOLLOW_MODE_ON          ???
+VMODE_TURNED_OFF                  viewport is turned off if bit is set VMODE_PERSPECTIVE_VIEW_ACTIVE     viewport is in perspective mode if bit is set VMODE_FRONT_CLIPPING_ON           front clipping is on if bit is set VMODE_BACK_CLIPPING_ON            back clipping is on if bit is set VMODE_UCS_FOLLOW_MODE_ON          ???
 VMODE_FRONT_CLIP_NOT_AT_EYE       ???
 ================================  =============================================